Sudokuru/Frontend/README.md

 ### ⚙️ Setup

-1. Run `npx playwright install` to install playwright dependencies
+2. Run `npm run playwright:init` to install playwright dependencies
-2. Create a `.env` file in for local development based on values in `.env.example`
+3. Inside of e2e/web folder, create a `.env` file in for local development based on values in `.env.example`

 ### 🏃‍♂️ Running the Tests